chrishic/AWS-certs/professional/solutions-architect/data-stores.md

 	- Ephemeral
 		- Memcached, EC2 Instance Store
 * IOPS vs Throughput
-	- IOPS: how fast can you read/write to/from the device
+	- IOPS ("sports car"): how fast can you read/write to/from the device
 		- i.e. I/O operations per second
-	- Throughput: how much data can be moved
+	- Throughput ("dump truck"): how much data can be moved
 * Consistency Models
 	- ACID
 		- Atomicity
+			- Transactions are all or nothing
 		- Consistency
+			- Transactions must be valid (e.g. key constraints respected)
 		- Isolation
+			- Transactions can't interact with each other
 		- Durability
+			- Completed transaction must persist
 	- BASE
 		- Basically available: the system guarantees availability, in terms of the CAP theorem
 		- Soft state: the state of the system may change over time, even without input (due to eventual consistency model)